scese250/Gemini-For-Visual-Novels/README.md

-# Gemini Cookie Server (Browser Sessions)

-This script launches a local server compatible with the OpenAI API (chat/completions) that uses EXCLUSIVELY your browser sessions (Cookies) to interact with Google Gemini.
+This script launches a local server compatible with LunaTranslator (chat/completions) that uses EXCLUSIVELY your browser sessions (Cookies) to interact with Google Gemini.

 **Why only Cookies?**
 Free API keys have very low requests per minute (RPM) limits.
 By using browser sessions (Firefox/Chrome), we can access models like Gemini 3.0 Pro/Flash with much more relaxed limits.